jayaprakashreddy-dev/MobileAddictionApp/README.md

 # MobileAddictionApp
-This is the simple App designed t know the status of a addicted person over Mobile.
+This is the simple App designed to know the status of a addicted person over Mobile.